penske-media-corp/pmc-larva/packages/larva-css/README.md

 Currently available features:

-* `project-utilities`: Generate project level .u-* utilities (no .lrv- namespace) for font-size, line-height, and font-weight.
+* `project-typography`: Generate project level .u-* utilities (no .lrv- namespace) for font-size, line-height, and font-weight.
 These should be added to a project-level tokens map that is merged with the main map from larva-tokens.
 See tokens.scss in packages/larva/src/scss/00-tools/tokens.scss for an example of addint project-level utilities.

 ### Using larva-css on its own